Cello advanced workshop

 - tutor demonstration and explanation

-A regular practice routine is essential for progress at this level (at least 30 mins 5 times per week is recommended).
+A daily practice routine is essential for progress at this level (at least 30 mins 5 times per week is recommended).

 Are there any other costs?
 Is there anything I need to bring?

-You need your own cello, a pencil, rosin and spare strings.
+You will need your own cello, bow, case, a pencil, rosin and spare strings.

 When I've finished, what course can I do next?

-You may continue with Cello: advanced workshop for as many terms as you wish.
+You may continue in Cello: advanced workshop for as many terms as you wish.

-You may also be interested in ensemble playing classes such as String Winter/Easter/Summer schools, Chamber music skills, or one of our wide range of Music theory, Musicianship or Music History courses that support and complement your practical learning.
+You may also be interested in ensemble playing classes such as String ensemble, String Winter/Easter/Summer school, and Chamber music: intermediate.
+City Lit also has a wide range of Music theory, Musicianship and Music history courses that support your practical learning.